kevinlimantoro123/tp/docs/DeveloperGuide.md

 * 3b.
 A non-unique attribute is supported.

     * 3b1.
-CraftConnect shows an error message and informs the user that the user's attribute is not an unique attribute.
+CraftConnect shows an error message and informs the user that the user's attribute is not a unique attribute.

       Use case resumes at step 3.